 BRUCE KAPLAN, Co-Artistic Director still has the Kinks, Stones, and Animals LPs that fueled a lifelong love of music.
 He has directed the highly eclectic music program at Barking Legs since 1998.
 A guitarist and mandolinist, he is currently studying jazz guitar with Shawn Perkinson at Lee University.
 He supplements his musical pursuits with an increasingly quiet career in clinical neurophysiology.
 Jazz in the Lounge and Legends of Jazz are his two current programming series at Barking Legs Theater, as well as co-sponsorships with the Shaking Ray Levis Society and Forever Bluegrass.

-JOSEPH MCGUIRE, Intern recently graduated with a BFA in Theater Performance from the University of Memphis.
+JOSEPH MCGUIRE, Managing Director recently graduated with a BFA in Theater Performance from the University of Memphis.
 While there is worked as AV and event technician for the University Center Theater.
 He also has worked for Horizon Theater in Atlanta, GA as an administrative/technical intern for a summer.
-Joseph hopes to take the experience from this year working with Barking Legs to move to Chicago and work in theater administration, and eventually start his own theater company.
+Joseph hopes to take the experience from working with Barking Legs to possibly move to Chicago and work in theater administration, and eventually start his own theater company.

 MARCUS ELLSWORTH is a Chattanooga based poet/spoken word artist and is the host and organizer of The Floor is Yours at Barking Legs Theater.
 He has two self-published books of poetry, Harlequin Fires and When the World was Round, and is often involved with organizing eclectic collaborative work with other performing artists in the Chattanooga area.
 Marcus has been a writer for MTV News Politics.